 LEADING OFF: Yanks go for 12 straight, Scherzer faces Padres

-Following an off day, Aaron Judge and the New York Yankees go for their 12th straight victory when they open a series in Oakland.
+Following an off day, the New York Yankees try for their longest winning streak in 60 years when they open a four-game series in Oakland.

 Jameson Taillon (8-4, 3.94 ERA) pitches for the Yankees against James Kaprielian (7-4, 3.25), who was drafted in the first round by New York in 2015 out of UCLA before getting traded to the Athletics in the July 2017 deal that sent pitcher Sonny Gray to the Yankees.